Can an irrevocable trust get a loan or mortgage in California

-Can an Irrevocable Trust Get a Mortgage or Loan in California?
+Can an Irrevocable Trust Get a Mortgage or Loan?

 Using real estate in the irrevocable trust as collateral for the loan is typically the most cost-effective way to borrow against assets of an irrevocable trust.
 The irrevocable trust loan lender using real estate as collateral will charge an interest rate as well as loan origination fees.
 There are inheritance advance lenders that will lend against non-real estate assets within an irrevocable trust but this type of advance is often extremely expensive.